 Stating my intention aloud solidified my commitment.
 As if by magic, I started paying more attention to how my body felt and what it needed.
 I became more conscious of deprivation and enough-ness.
 I started attending to my needs – both physical and emotional.
 What had eluded me during the first years of exposure to intuitive eating suddenly became natural.
 It felt like I had burned a bridge and had permission to fully embrace this new way of being with food and my body.

-Now ask yourself – what could a commitment not to diet do for you in the New Year?
+Now ask yourself – what could a commitment not to diet do for you?
 What could open up in your life if you chose respect and acceptance over continued abuse of your body?

 For me, making this commitment and saying it aloud was the moment my life changed for the better.
 As for my husband, he continued dieting for a few more years but now he follows my lead and doesn’t go there anymore.
 We’re both happier and healthier for it.

 Instead of making another doomed dieting resolution, maybe it’s your time to say out loud, “no more diets.”

 If you would like to get out of the yo-yo dieting cycle or reduce emotional eating click here for a no fee/no obligation coaching session.
 I won’t do these forever, so don’t delay.

 For more resources, check out our Resources page.